rodber/chevereto-free/README.md

 [![Community](https://img.shields.io/badge/chv.to-community-blue?style=flat-square)](https://chv.to/community)
 [![Discord](https://img.shields.io/discord/759137550312407050?style=flat-square)](https://chv.to/discord)

-[Chevereto](https://chevereto.com) allows you to create a full-featured image hosting website on your own server.
+Chevereto-Free allows you to create a full-featured image hosting website on your own server.
 It's your hosting and your rules, say goodbye to closures and restrictions.

 ## Project status